Current status of S-, M- and L-class missions

 A technical screening was carried out by ESA on all proposals received in response to the call for S-class missions.
 On 20 September 2012, the proposals that passed the screening were evaluated by the Space Science Advisory Committee, which recommended CHEOPS as the S1 mission.
 The Science Programme Committee selected CHEOPS at their meeting on 19 October 2012.

 Prior to being proposed as a candidate mission in response to the call for small (S-class) missions, CHEOPS had been the subject of national studies at Phase A level, led the University of Bern.
 Following the selection of CHEOPS as the S1 mission, a Concurrent Design Facility study has been initiated to establish the mission baseline and enable ESA to acquire complete information about the current status of the design.
-Subsequently, ESA will carry out two parallel industrial studies for phase A/B1, that will be completed in the second half of 2013.
+Subsequently, ESA will carry out two parallel industrial studies for phase A/B1, that were completed in the second half of 2013.
+The implementation phase for CHEOPS began in July 2014.

 Current status – M1 and M2 missions